stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 * Search or drill down further, including refining the time filter to say 3, 12, 24 or 48 hours
 * One click access to view the source of each match, so you can quickly understand the context
-* Reply directly from this column of results, without actually opening the sources
+* Reply directly from this column of results, without having to open the respective sources

 Under social/teams you will also notice #stratapp applies the @org-design (explained above) to automatically create teams inside #stratapp.
 That is, you don’t need to manually create and maintain a social group for the Digital team within Marketing, re the example above, as that is done automatically for you.